 Ultimate results from hair care efforts come from the time one invests in caring for their hair.

 It should be well known that the time factor varies among individuals; but basically, the more your hair gets damaged, the more time you need to fix it.

-While some major signs of hair improvement might appear very soon, while others could take weeks or months.
+While some major signs of hair transformation might appear very soon, others could take weeks or months.

 For instance, improvements in thickness and pliability can be observed weeks, even months before noticeable advancement in length.

 Some Suggestions For Your Healthy Hair Regimen